markjprice/cs13net9/docs/ch03-result-types.md

 In the context of result types, discriminated unions allow a function to return a value that clearly indicates its possible outcomes (success or various error types).
 This is especially useful when there are multiple failure modes that need to be handled differently.

 In C#, discriminated unions are not (yet) a built-in feature, but they can be emulated using class hierarchies, `enum` types, or libraries like `OneOf`.
 The relationship to the exceptions vs. result types discussion lies in how discriminated unions make error-handling patterns explicit, type-safe, and more aligned with functional programming practices.

+> **More Information**: You can read the proposal, Type Unions for C#, at the following link: https://github.com/dotnet/csharplang/blob/18a527bcc1f0bdaf542d8b9a189c50068615b439/proposals/TypeUnions.md.
+You can read an earlier discussion at the following link: https://github.com/dotnet/csharplang/discussions/399.

 # Conclusion